matthewutz/Oct30/README.md

 Open in multiple tabs to see other users moving in real time.
 Control with WASD.

+## Deploying on Render (free tier)

+- Make sure the Start Command is `npm start` and the port is set by Render (`PORT` env).
+- Free instances can spin down; brief disconnects are normal.
+The client auto-reconnects.
+- WebSockets are supported on Render; this app prefers WebSocket transport only.
+- If you have a custom domain, set CORS origin if you lock it down (server uses `*` by default).

 ## Configuration

 - Port: set `PORT` env var (defaults to 3000)